ozguryazilimas/wp-postane/relevanssi/readme.txt

 * Mohib Ebrahim for relentless bug hunting.

 == Changelog ==

+= 3.5.3 =
+* New filter `relevanssi_user_searches_limit` to adjust the number of user searches shown in the logs.
+* Old data check is only done on Relevanssi settings page, not on all admin pages.
+That should improve admin performance.
+* Fixed a fatal error when searching includes private posts.
+* New filter: `relevanssi_remote_addr` can be used to modify the IP address logged to Relevanssi logs.
+* Blocked CFDB and WooCommerce shortcodes that are causing problems with Relevanssi.

 = 3.5.2 =
 * Added correct support for `term_taxonomy_id` in the `fields` parameter in tax_queries.